hbarton2/cscd350-f24-AndTheyWereRoomates/README.md

         - Right-click inside the folder (not on the file) and select `Open in Terminal` or `Open PowerShell window here`.
     - **On macOS**:
         - Open Terminal, then type `cd` followed by a space.
-        - Drag and drop the folder containing `umleditor.jar` into the Terminal window.
+        - Drag and drop the folder containing `uml-editor.jar` into the Terminal window.
         - Press `Enter` to navigate to the folder.
     - **On Linux**:
         - Open Terminal, then type `cd` followed by a space.
-        - Drag and drop the folder containing `umleditor.jar` into the Terminal window.
+        - Drag and drop the folder containing `uml-editor.jar` into the Terminal window.
         - Press `Enter` to navigate to the folder.

 4. **Run the JAR File**:
     - Type the following command in the terminal:
       ```bash
-      java -jar umleditor.jar
+      java -jar uml-editor.jar
       ```
     - Press `Enter` to execute the command.